ls1intum/Artemis/docs/user/plagiarism-check.rst

  |exercise-page|

 3. Run the Plagiarism Check.
  a.
-Tutor can adjust the similarity threshold and other settings as described in section :ref:`settings` if deemed necessary (most of the time not, depends on the exercise type).
+Tutors and instructors can adjust the similarity threshold and other settings as described in section :ref:`settings` if deemed necessary (most of the time not, depends on the formulation of the exercise and on the number of possible solution.
+A similarity of less than 50% typically means that students did not plagiarize).
  b.
-Checking big exercises can take a long time (sometimes multiple hours) and be very resource heavy → Start the checks at times when Artemis is less used
+Checking exercises with many students can take some time (sometimes multiple minutes) and might be resource intensive → We recommend to run plagiarism checks at times when only a few users actively use Artemis in such cases
 4. Start checking for plagiarism.
  a.
-Assess if the presented matches are real plagiarism or not.
+Review if the presented matches are actual plagiarism cases or not.
  b.
-Depending on your assessment, either deny or confirm the match as plagiarism.
+Depending on your decision, either deny or confirm the match as plagiarism.
  c.
 Continue until the matches start to get "too different".

 Instructors
 ^^^^^^^^^^^
 The instructors can execute the same actions as tutors, additionally they are able to make a final decision on the particular confirmed plagiarism case.
-The process is visualized in the following diagram.
+We visualized the process in the following diagram.

 |instructors-workflow|